Municipal Research and Services Center: MRSC Website and Web Library

 MRSC's website is another one of its main services.
 MRSC consultants maintain dozens of webpages on various municipal subjects that contain key information, news, and resources.
-Over the last decade, with the rise of the internet, MRSC has worked to make much of its research library resources available online.
+From the 2000s, MRSC began to make its research library resources available online.
 The website provides access to the largest collection of municipal documents in the state, including ordinances, RFPs, staff memos, job descriptions, budgets, and more.

 Guidance and Training

 MRSC produces a number of popular publications for city and county officials.
 These include, Knowing the Territory, a handbook of basic legal guidelines for newly elected officials, the annual Budget Suggestions, the Bidding Book for cities and counties, and Contracting for Services, a guide to professional, personal, and purchased services contracting.
 In conjunction with the State and the Association of Washington Cities, MRSC also produces the City Officials Directory, a catalog of all elected officials and key staff in Washington State cities.

-MRSC's staff consultants consistently provide training and learning sessions, generally as speakers at conferences and events for municipal workers.
-More recently, MRSC has started producing a series of webinars.